lukwallace/hackerwords/PRESS-RELEASE.md

   > HackerWords

 ## Sub-Heading ##
-  > A challenging game to boost your vocabulary and play live against your friends!
+  > A challenging game to boost your vocabulary and play against your friends!

 ## Summary ##
   > Play head to head against your friends to find the most words and get the highest score!